-Note that attorneys are not allowed to discharge jurors just because they are a certain race, gender or part of another "cognizable group."
+Note that attorneys are not allowed to discharge jurors just because they are a certain race, gender, sexual orientation, or part of another "cognizable group."
 If the opposing side suspects the attorney may have broken this rule, they may raise a "Batson challenge" arguing that the trial is invalid.

 Yes, a Nevada jury may include up to six (6) alternate jurors to take the place of any impaneled jurors who are discharged from the case.
 Note that attorneys for each side are allowed more peremptory challenges when alternate jurors become impaneled: